wuliwei9278/ml-1m/README.md

 4. Type `$ include("code/primalCR.jl")` in Julia command line to load the functions for primal-CR algorithm.
 Similarly, to run the primal-CR++ algorithm, type `$ include("code/primalCRpp.jl")`.

 5. Type `$ main("ml1m_train_ratings.csv", "ml1m_test_ratings.csv", 100, 5000)`
 in Julia command line.
-Type `ctrl - c` to stop after it starts printing and type again `$ main("ml1m_train_ratings.csv", "ml1m_test_ratings.csv", 100, 5000)`.
+Type `ctrl - c` to stop after it starts printing the results for the 1st iteration and type again `$ main("ml1m_train_ratings.csv", "ml1m_test_ratings.csv", 100, 5000)`.
 One can replace the arguments for the main function by changing the training & test data file paths, and rank & lambda parameter in the model.
 The reason to type the same command twice in Julia command line is that the first time Julia will first compile the codes and the second time the codes will run much faster because the compilation time is saved.